 OK, the photo was taken in 1991.
 So sue me.
 But it is the same area that was presented to us tourists back in the 1970s.
 The NRK is completely gone and if you draw a line directly down from the Alexanderplatz Tower (middle centre) you’ll see a small hill.
 The guides told us that was where Hitler’s bunker was.
-I suspect that they were pretty much right although it appears to me that the hill covered the bunker exit.
+I suspect that they were only regurgitating either Party instructions or local lore but they were wrong.
 Anyway, that rubbish road on the middle-right is Voss-Strasse and you can make out the branch of the Transport Ministry still standing as it does to this very day at further mid-right.
 And here’s how you might see it if you were Doctor Who:

 We now know where everything stood on Voss-Strasse.
 But what can you still find?